m1gwings/summaries/swe-2/cheatsheet.md

 - **`extends`**

-Writing `sig Child extends Parent { ... }` creates a **subtype**, that is, for a given instance, the set assigned to `Child` is a subset of the set assigned to `Parent` (so every atom of `Child` is an atom of `Parent`), furthermore, if more extensions are defied as in:
+Writing `sig Child extends Parent { ... }` creates a **subtype**, that is, for a given instance, **the set assigned to `Child` is a subset of the set assigned to `Parent`** (so every atom of `Child` is an atom of `Parent`), furthermore, if more extensions are defied as in:
 ```
 sig Parent { }

 sig Child1 extends Parent
 sig Child2 extends Parent
 ```
-then, for a given instance, any atom of parent can only match **up to one** extension, that is, the intersection between the set assigned to `Child1` and the one assigned to `Child2` is empty.
+then, for a given instance, any atom of parent can only match **up to one** extension, that is, **the intersection between the set assigned to `Child1` and the one assigned to `Child2` is empty**.

 </div>
 <div class="column">

 - **`abstract`**

 If you make a signature `abstract`, then all atoms of the signature will belong to extensions: there will be no atoms that are just the supertype and not any of the subtypes.
-That is, for a given isntance, the union of the set assigned to the children is equal to the set assigned to the parent (the set assigned to the children form a partition of the set assigned to the parent).
+That is, for a given isntance, **the union of the sets assigned to the children is equal to the set assigned to the parent** (the sets assigned to the children form a partition of the set assigned to the parent).

 **Remark**: we can add fields to subtypes:
 ```